Try CARBS+PROTEIN & LOW IN FIBER.

 Key things to avoid on big workout days:

 Foods you know you are allergic to, or that irritate your system.
+Everyone is different so know your own body!

 Over-eating sweets and simple / refined carbohydrates.
 Sugar before a workout is effective at flushing the system with glucose and providing immediate energy, however a little right before take-off is all you need.
 Focus on fueling up in your pre-workout meal to avoid a bloodsugar drop halfway through a workout.